BOTAsys/matlab/bota_ethercat_simulink/README.md

 # Simple EtherCAT Master for Bota Devices #

 The example SOEM_bota_master Block uses the Simple Open EtherCAT Master (SOEM) library to transfer input and output PDO data and SDO with an EtherCAT Slave device.
-The model is to be run in Normal or Accelerator mode on Windows.
+The model is to be run in Normal or Accelerator mode on Windows or Linux.

 ### Prerequisites ###
 Pcap driver installed (Windows only):